mjackson/history-server/README.md

     history-server apps/one

-To serve more than one app, provide the path to a configuration file that exports an array of `{ path, root, options }` objects where:
+To serve more than one app, first create a configuration file that exports an array of `{ path, root, options }` objects where:

 - `path` is the URL path pattern (uses `path-to-regexp`)
 - `root` is the root directory that contains the `index.html` file
 - `options` are any options you want to pass to [`express.static`](http://expressjs.com/en/api.html#express.static)

+Then invoke the CLI with the path to your config file:

+    history-server --config apps.js

 ## Usage in node